akash-suresh/akash-suresh.github.io/content/about/index.md

 title: 'About Me'
 avatar: './me.jpg'
 skills:
-  - JavaScript (ES6+)
+  - Java
-  - HTML & (S)CSS
+  - Python
-  - React
+  - MySQL
-  - Vue
+  - RabbitMQ
-  - Node.js
+  - Redis
-  - WordPress
+  - React.js
 ---

 Hello!
-I'm Brittany, a software engineer based in Boston, MA.
+I'm Akash, a software engineer based in Bangalore.

 I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
 My goal is to always build products that provide pixel-perfect, performant experiences.